Due before the start of lecture on March 3, 2026.

 should be able to make method calls to an appropriate method in

-the Sort class from within your intersection method.
+the Sort class from within your union method.

-Find the intersection of the two arrays by employing an approach
+Find the union of the two arrays by employing an approach that is

-that is similar to the one that we used to merge two sorted
+similar to the one that we used to merge two sorted subarrays

 Sort.java)—using indices to “walk down” the two original

-arrays and copying their values into the array that you created for
+arrays and copy their values into the array that you created

 Important notes:

-One important difference between merging and finding the intersection is that the intersection should not include any duplicates.
-In other words, a given number that appears in one or both of the original arrays should appear exactly once in the intersection.
+One important difference between merging and finding the union is that the union should not include any duplicates.
+In other words, a given number that appears in one or both of the original arrays should appear exactly once in the union.
 As a result, you will need to include code that skips over duplicate values as needed as you walk down the original arrays.

 Your algorithm should be as efficient as possible.
 In particular, you should perform at most one complete pass through each of the arrays.

-At the end of the method, return a reference to the array containing the intersection.
+At the end of the method, return a reference to the array containing the union.

 Add test code for your method to a main method.
 Recall that that